 Algeria is Africa’s largest country.
 It is located between Tunisia and Morocco along the Mediterranean coast.
 Although the country has a vast land area, covering 2,381,741 square kilometers which are almost equivalent to 3.5 times the size of Texas, it has a relatively small population of 40.4 million residents.
 The population is predominantly made of Berbers, who are the indigenous people of Algeria, and a few minority groups such as Turkish people, French, Italians, and Spaniards.

-Berbers make up the largest ethnic group in Algeria with over 90% of the population having Berber origins.
-However, most Berbers identify as Arabs due to the Arab influence since the conquests of the 7th and 8th Centuries.
+According to the CIA World Factbook, the vast majority of the population of Algeria has a Berber ethnic background.
+However, a large population of Algeria does not identify as Berber.
+Many Berbers identify as Arabs due to the Arab influence since the conquests of the 7th and 8th Centuries.
 Initially, Berbers’ culture was influenced by the Romans and Greeks who occupied the North African territory.
 The Romans and Greeks brought Christianity to the region.
 In the 7th Century, the Umayyad Empire from Syria expanded its territory to North Africa.
 As a result, Arabs took over North Africa from the Roman and Greek occupiers.
 Islam was introduced in the region.
 The Arabs were quite aggressive in "Arabizing" the Berbers, and apparently, they succeeded.
 Berbers engaged in a variety of economic activities from agriculture, nomadic pastoralism, pottery, weaving, and long distance trade.
-A small population of Berbers still speaks the Berber language while majority speak Arab or European languages.
+A small population of Berbers still speaks the Berber language while the majority speak Arabic or European languages.

 The Turkish community in Algeria is a minority group estimated to number close to two million people.
 The Turks came with the establishment of the Ottoman Algeria in the 16th Century.
 The Turk’s language, lifestyle, and religion were viewed as elite and different from the indigenous culture.
 Intermarriage between the Turks and the locals was highly restricted to preserve the Turkish culture.
 However, some Turkish men married local women and children born out those marriages are referred to as Kouloughli.
 Due to over three centuries of occupying Algeria, the Turks have influenced Algeria’s architecture, cuisine, music, and literature.
 Equally, they have adopted Algerian customs and language.
 Turks in Algeria are concentrated in the major cities.